 Wait….Isn’t this supposed to be a list of reasons why you SHOULD be using Baidu?
 Well, one of the best reasons why you should be using Baidu is almost always overlooked: the barrier to entry.
 Like all services in China, Baidu is subject to the laws and requirements of the Chinese Communist Party, who (unlike Facebook and other platforms) doesn’t want just ‘anyone’ to advertise.
 This means that to get started on Baidu you’re going to need to provide a lot of paperwork and registration information of your Chinese company.
-To go the rundown on everything you need to get started see our “Master Guide to Baidu” here.
+To give you the rundown on everything you need to get started, see our “Master Guide to Baidu” here.

 So now that you see the potential for advertising in China, where do you get started?